Skip to content

 Highlight a Country

-To highlight a country, we will first add mc-countries source, with URL https://vapi.mc-cdn.io/dataset/saga-countries/json?access_token=YOUR_ACCESS_TOKEN.
+To highlight a country, we will first add a World Countries source, with URL https://vapi.mc-cdn.io/dataset/saga-countries/json?access_token=YOUR_ACCESS_TOKEN.
 Don't forget to replace YOUR_ACCESS_TOKEN with your personal access token.

 "mc-countries": {